code-for-coffee/code-for-coffee.github.io/_posts/2017-02-04-intro-to-yarn-and-offline-module-caching.md

 tags: javascript, yarn, packages, node, node modules, modules, yarn init, yarn install, yarn add, yarn offline, offline modules, what is yarn, yarn tutorial, yarn intro, yarn add
 ---

 You've probably heard about the new _hawtness_ that is Yarn.
-These are both pretty cool tools that allow Javascript developers to get their work done correctly.
+This is a really cool tool that allows Javascript developers to get their work done quickly and solves a few problems that `npm` doesn't.
 In this tutorial, you'll be introduced to the Yarn package manager and how to offline cache yuor commonly/favourite node libraries.
 This tutorial expects that you have experience using the **bash/\*nix** command line and have a basic familiarity with *git*.

 #### Goals